currinjs/CurrinJS/aio/content/guide/form-validation.md

-If you are familiar with Angular validations, you may have noticed that the custom validation directive is instantiated with `useExisting` rather than `useClass`.
+If you are familiar with Currin validations, you may have noticed that the custom validation directive is instantiated with `useExisting` rather than `useClass`.
 The registered validator must be _this instance_ of the `ForbiddenValidatorDirective`&mdash;the instance in the form with